FAQ2025-11-19T16:50:28+00:00

 The Captain is obligated to keep all receipts and balance the account for you, and you are welcome to check the expenditure level at any time during the charter.
 At the end of the charter, the Captain will give you a full account of your expenditures and any amounts not used will be refunded to you.
 There are no mark-ups on the APA.

 Just like renting a car, when chartering a boat fuel is an additional charge.
-The boat owner is not looking to profit from the fuel and generally fuel consumption is calculated by approximating the number of hours the engines are running and how much fuel they use per hour.
-If the boat is driven at top speed for the entire charter the boat would use more fuel than the cost of the charter itself, many times over.
+Generally fuel consumption is calculated by approximating the number of hours the engines are running and how much fuel they use per hour.
+If a boat is driven at top speed for the entire charter, it would use far more fuel than the cost of the charter itself, many times over.
 Each boat has an estimated fuel consumption value listed on the boat specification page of our website.
-Also, another factor to take into account is the speed of the boat.
-A very fast boat gets to the destination much quicker than a slower boat, so per hour it’s more, but overall it can be less.
-We advise discussing any fuel concerns and agreeing a fuel budget with us or your captain before setting off.
+We advise discussing any fuel concerns and agreeing a fuel budget with us or your captain before setting off and before going off the agreed itinerary.

 IVA (VAT) is European value added tax.
-The rate in Spain is 21% and this figure is added to the deposit of the charter and the final balance.
+The rate in Spain is 21% and this figure is included in the deposit of the charter and the final balance.
 This applies to the charter fee and fuel.
-This is a tax that must be paid and there are big fines and penalties for those who try to avoid these payments.
-It can also affect your insurance cover should anything go wrong, so it is always best to pay the IVA.
+Attempting to avoid IVA carries heavy penalties and may affect insurance cover, so it is always best to pay the correct IVA.
 Certain items such as basic food and drinks are 10% rated and there is also a 4% rate for basic foodstuffs.

 What certification to charter bareboat?2015-03-23T13:29:56+00:00